I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iofreeworkitem.md

 <p>None</p>

 ## -remarks
 <p>Only free a work item that is not currently queued.
-The system dequeues a work item before it runs the work item's callback routine, so <b>IoFreeWorkItem</b> can be called from within the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566380">WorkItem</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff566381">WorkItemEx</a> routine for the work item. </p>

-<p>For more information about work items, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff564587">System Worker Threads</a>. </p>

-<p>Only free a work item that is not currently queued.
-The system dequeues a work item before it runs the work item's callback routine, so <b>IoFreeWorkItem</b> can be called from within the <a href="https://msdn.microsoft.com/library/windows/hardware/ff566380">WorkItem</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff566381">WorkItemEx</a> routine for the work item. </p>
+The system dequeues a work item before it runs the work item's callback routine, so <b>IoFreeWorkItem</b> can be called from within the <a href="kernel.workitem">WorkItem</a> or <a href="kernel.workitemex">WorkItemEx</a> routine for the work item. </p>

 <p>For more information about work items, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff564587">System Worker Threads</a>. </p>